 Shakespeare's friend and fellow playwright Ben Johnson wrote this about Shakespeare when William died- "...
 I loved the man, and do honor his memory as much as any.
-He was indeed honest, and of an open and free nature: had excellent fantasies, brave notions, and gentle expressions...'
+He was indeed honest, and of an open and free nature: had excellent fantasies, brave notions, and gentle expressions..."

-Twelfth Night About the Play Meet the Playwright
+The Comedy of Errors About the Play Meet the Playwright